jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

 -------------------

 * Variation operators are used to create new, but different, individuals based on old ones
+* Depending on the representation, some genetic operators may be more helpful than others
 * Although it depends on the specific type of evolutionary computation algorithm used, there are typically two types

     * Mutation